-For the past three years I have been filming the life story of the Monarch Butterfly in backyards and along the shores of Cape Ann.
-My original intent was to tell the story of the butterflies primarily as it relates to their northern breeding grounds here in our community.
-While editing the film this winter, I determined that capturing the butterfly’s story in their winter sleeping grounds as they are awakening in Mexico would only add to the film’s beauty and depth.
-Stay tuned for adventures from Mexico!
-Beauty on the Wing ~ Life Story of the Monarch Butterfly will premiere in the summer of 2015.
+I have spent four summers filming the life story of the Monarch Butterfly in backyards and along the shores of Cape Ann.
+My original intent was to tell the story of the butterflies primarily as it relates to their northern breeding grounds.
+While editing the film during the winter of 2014, reports of record low numbers of butterflies from the Michoacán sanctuaries shocked the world.
+I determined that capturing the butterfly’s unfolding story in their winter sleeping grounds as they are awakening in Mexico to begin their northward migration would add to the film’s beauty and depth and greatly increase the film’s relevance.

 Butterflies have long been a symbol of transformation and their beauty has inspired poets and artists universally across time and cultures.
 The ephemeral grace of the butterfly not only inspires hope but also gives us courage to be active in the search for solutions.
 The all-too-fragile link of the butterfly to the health of the environment embodies the urgent need for positive change.

-Celebrating our native species is not only a place where we all can meet, it is a focusing lens on what we can become.
+Celebrating our wild places and wildlife is not only a place where we can all meet, a lens is focused on what we can become.